 OUTLINE: This is a dose-escalation study of NAM-NK cells.

-Patients with MM receive elotuzumab intravenously (IV) on days -10, -3, and 11 and patients with NHL receive rituximab IV on days -10, -3, and 11.
-Patients also receive fludarabine phosphate IV over 1 hour on days -5, -4, and -3 and cyclophosphamide IV over 2 hours on day -5.
+Patients with MM receive elotuzumab intravenously (IV) on days -10, -3, and 11 and pomalidomide orally (PO) once daily (QD) on days -10 to 11, and patients with NHL receive rituximab IV on days -10, -3, and 11.
+Patients also receive fludarabine phosphate IV over 1 hour on days -5, -4, and -3 and cyclophosphamide IV over 2 hours on days -5, -4, and -3.
 Patients then receive NAM-NK cells IV over 15 minutes-1 hour on days 0 and 2 and IL-2 subcutaneously (SC) on days 0, 2, and 4.

 After completion of study treatment, patients are followed up for 12 months.